What Jobs Require a Professional License?

 Education

-Most teachers and principals need a professional license to qualify for public school jobs — and over 80% of K-12 teachers in the U.S. work at public schools.
+Most principals and teachers need a license to qualify for public school jobs — and over 80% of K-12 teachers in the U.S. work at public schools.

 While many education careers in public schools require a professional license, private school teachers and administrators generally do not need a license.